lino-framework/book/docs/dev/contrib.rst

 Documentation change
 --------------------

-- You stumbled into some pitfall because Lino's documentation is so weak.
+- You stumbled into some pitfall because Lino's documentation is not perfect.
   Now we should review the docs: how can we avoid that other newbies have this pitfall which caused you frustration.

 Translations